|Nikon D5, Nikon 85mm ƒ/1.8G, ISO 100, ƒ/1.8, 1/1250|

 - -3 = 1/32 Power

-You also have the 1/3 increments also to use in between.
+In between the stops, you also have the 1/3 increments to use.

 So here is the basic setup I was using.
 Here is the list of gear: